0xReki/0xreki.github.io/_posts/2021/2021-11-22-another-look-at-pokemmo.md

 Is it Game Freak's fault?
 Maybe, but I believe the fault lies with the PokéMon Company for putting in enough money into Game Freak to make a fun game the fans deserve.

-While I'm looking forward to PokéMon Brilliant Diamond and Shining Pearl, only because I haven't played the original Nintendo DS games, I have started to lose interest in future games.
+While I'm currently having a blast with PokéMon Shining Pearl, that's probably only because I haven't played the original Nintendo DS games, I have started to lose interest in future games.
 I will not pre-order the Legends: Arceus game.
 Because of brand loyalty, I have already gotten two generations of PokéMon and was burned.
 The second one still stings.